xarantolus/ax/README.md

 ];
 ```

-The test case generation script [`t.py`](t.py) currently only supports register, a subset of memory and immediate operands.
+The test case generation script [`t.py`](t.py) supports register operands (both general purpose and SSE 128-bit), as well as a subset of memory and immediate operands.
 It requires that the GNU Assembler `as` and `gcc` are installed and must be run on x86-64 Linux.
 It places thousands of generated assembly files and binaries in `/dev/shm/ax_*`, so in case you run out of RAM that is the place to check.

 Another script for testing jumps ([`j.py`](j.py)) is also available, but it's not as automated.
 Some other convenience copy-paste texts can be generated with [`a.py`](a.py), e.g. with `python3 a.py add al, [rbx]` and then selecting `u` you'll get a code snippet for a JavaScript `Uint8Array` containing the bytes of the instruction.